axelcournac/3C_tutorial/README.md

 ## Raw data
-Raw data were deposited on Short Read Archive server at the following address, example for the first run of the bank
+Raw data were deposited on Short Read Archive server at the following address **To be determined**, example for the first run of the library etc.